 So while the superfan women jabbered to Alyssa and Holly about how much they loved the show, I had my own ulterior plan.
 Out of nowhere, Alyssa (who was a producer on the show by that point) asked the three of us, “So what do you think of where the show is going?”
 Well, let me tell you, as a fan from the pilot episode, I was not pleased with where the show was going, and not just because Shannen had left.
 The stories had become platforms for ridiculous costumes and a pointless inclusion of the very tropes Charmed had previously done such a spectacular job of demolishing.
 It was an opinion I felt strongly about.
 It was a motivation for being there on that night with my own script.
 So after the other women finished their embellished praise, I replied to Alyssa as honestly as possible.
 “The show has gotten a little silly lately, and think there are still a lot of great stories to tell.”
 She gave no response, yet I mustered the courage to continue with, “But maybe that’s why I wrote my own script.
 It’s in my car.
 Maybe you know someone I can send it in to.”

-The next day, I looked up the name of the person Alyssa had referenced.
+The next day, I looked up the name of the person on the slip of paper.
 He was Doug Jones, assistant to the executive producer, Brad Kern.
 And you can bet I called.
 I told him Alyssa gave me his number and asked what I needed to do to get my script read.
 He told me to send it through an agent, and he’d pass it on.
 I went to my screenwriting teacher in college and asked him to read the script, and he passed it onto his friend whom was a writer’s manager.
 A couple of weeks later, I sent in my spec, solicited.
 Time went by.
 I didn’t hear anything back.
 I called Doug Jones a few times, asked what was up, got a bit of a runaround, but I knew he didn’t have much pulling power in the executive office.

 Sometime in May, I returned to the Carroll Avenue location and noticed more filming signs.
 The Charmed crew would be coming back.
 It was my chance to see the script through.
 That time, I met a fan named Darcy who was 10 years older than me and had a terrific Southern accent, and who was grateful I knew my way around and was familiar with the crew members.
 The ladies weren’t on set yet, but the director of photography Jonathan West was more than happy to chat with us.
 The crew relocated to Griffith Park for the remainder of the day, and Mr. West invited me and Darcy to go along.
 It was the final day of shooting Season 5, so perhaps everyone was feeling extra generous that day.

 There were togas, and actors playing leprechauns, and a giant rain array to drench the hillside.
-Once the sun set the temperature dropped dramatically, and even while Darcy and I were comfortable hanging out with Rose in the monitor village, someone suggested we warm up by the heat lamps.
+The sun set the temperature dropped dramatically, and even while Darcy and I were comfortable hanging out with Rose in the video village, someone suggested we warm up by the heat lamps.
 Who else was sitting by the lamps in between takes but Alyssa and Holly, the latter of whom was shivering from having been drenched by the rain array.
 As Darcy and I approached the heat lamps, I overheard Alyssa chatting with a friend, and while I can’t quite remember what they were talking about, I found the opportunity to mention how much I loved her photo set from her time in South Africa (a true story; I had those photos set as my screensaver for a year).
 Alyssa was genuinely grateful for the compliment, and since we were on the topic of gratitude, I said to her, “By the way, I want to thank you for giving me Doug Jones’s number.
 I sent in my script, now I’m just waiting to hear back.”
 The conversation ended there as Alyssa and Holly were called back to set.
 Darcy and I hung out by the heat lamps, enjoying the opportunity to be there on their last day of the season.

 Then, out of nowhere, Alyssa came back down the hill with executive producer Brad Kern.
 She walked him right up to me, said something to the effect of, “This is who I was telling you about,” and Mr. Kern proceeded to introduce himself to me.
 Alyssa wandered off again, but I spent the next 15 minutes talking with Mr. Kern about the show, about my script, about my writing experience.
 He was energetic in the conversation, and by the end of it called his office from his cell phone to remind himself to pick up my script from the main office.
 Talk about feeling generous.

 That summer, I called Doug Jones periodically to ask about the progress of my script.
-It was “in Brad’s house”, but he was busy writing the season 6 premiere.
+It was “in Brad’s house,” but he was busy writing the season 6 premiere.
 The months went on and I heard nothing back.
 I did have the wonderful opportunity to visit the Charmed stages in Canoga Park (thanks to a invitation from the sound recordist), but that was the end of the road for my little ole script.

 There was also the matter that I had written The Party to Die For in 2000, during the 3rd season of the show.
 My script reflected the mood of that season, the darker, edgier side.
 No sexy costumes, no mythical creatures, just a good old-fashioned slasher/ghost story.
 I had so many ideas like that, stories which challenged the good vs. evil anecdote.
 I truly believed there were missed opportunities, and as the seasons went on the ability to deepen the narrative got further and further from grasp.